HibahKhan22/iCOPeDApp/README.md

 worldwide and one of the hardest to manage.
 Chronic respiratory diseases are the leading cause of unnecessary hospitalizations.
 In the age of telemedicine, it is essential to improve self-management buy providing users with easy-to-access features to maintain and forecast their condition.

+# Software

+There were many tools we utilized to make iCOPeD possible.
+The two main languages we used for this code were CSS and JS.
+The following frameworks we used were React Native and Bootstrap.

+<ul>Bootstrap</ul>